-Your ability to communicate your values, principles, and boundaries is crucial to the success of any relationship, especially a romantic one.
+Your ability to communicate your values, principles, and boundaries are crucial to the success of any relationship, especially a romantic one.
 Your communication of them can be done in many different ways.
 You might convey them verbally, in writing, through a disapproving look, or by leaving.

 What’s important is that you stay true to your values, principles, and boundaries.
 This requires that you take a stand.
 Taking a stand means if any of these areas are violated that you say or do what is necessary to let the violator know that you disapprove or are not pleased.
 You do this even at the risk of losing the relationship, the opportunity to have sex, or the chance to get married.
 This is where courage plays a key role.

 The first thing you need to do, however, is clearly identify and define your values, principles, and boundaries.
 The goal is to have instant recall of them.
 One of the best ways to do that is to describe them in writing.
 This process will implant them in your mind.
 Then they will guide you automatically, via your subconscious mind and/or intuition (or gut feelings), as you meet and interact with people.

 You might call this document your personal operating manual (POM).
 In it, you would have clear descriptions of your values, principles, and boundaries.
 You might also include your preferences, likes, and dislikes, etc. You can do it with lists or in more detail.
 Whatever works for you to cement them in your mind is fine.

 Then, if you’re brave enough, offer people close to you the opportunity to read it.
 Offering it to a new romantic partner whom you are very interested in would be very worthwhile.
 Not only will they come to clearly know your values, principles, and boundaries, but also you’ll likely be able to determine if they are a good match for you based on their response.
 You might even ask them to give you the same information.